tamimhasan19702/holiday-calendar/README.txt

 == Upgrade Notice ==

+= 1.0.3 =
+Fixed the text domain issue, updated the custom post meta type, and updated the prefixed shortcode for improved functionality.

-= 1.0.1 =
+= 1.0.2 =
-Added support for multiple dates per holiday and improved the frontend display and styles.
+Fixed security issues, added personalized prefix, separated admin styles and scripts, and updated the codebase for better performance and maintainability.